When reading the Bible, it’s very helpful to answer this question: “How would the original readers of this passage have understood it?”

 Many people today look at Gen 1 as a record of how God created the universe.

 Genesis 1 is about who created and why he created.
-Moses did not focus on how God did it.
+Moses did not focus on how he did it.

 We will discuss the most important cultural issues in Scripture throughout this manual.